AnthonyZ71/triple_5.25_to_four_3.5_hdd_cage/README.md

 # References

+Several other projects aided in the creation on this HDD cage.

+## Modified Parametric Pin Connectors
+This project makes use of [Modified Parametric Pin Connectors](https://www.thingiverse.com/thing:3218332) by [acwest](https://www.thingiverse.com/acwest/designs) on thingiverse.
+After testing other fan mounting mechanisms, I liked using this pin and socket mechanism, primarily because even if I end up accidentally breaking a pin, printing out a new part is minutes, not hours.

+## Customizable Fan Grill Covers
 This project makes use of [Customizable Fan Grill Covers](https://www.thingiverse.com/thing:4837562) by [OutwardB](https://www.thingiverse.com/OutwardB) on thingiverse.

 Several preset grills are provided using these settings: